jjjutla/FibreTag/README.md

 - Users with the loyalty pass can earn VTHO to offset gas fees by making purchases and leaving reviews.

 ## Technical Features:
+### iOS App
+The mobile app is programmed using SwiftUI and Swift in order to make networking calls to the FiTag backend.
+Features include the Marketplace overview, augmented reality interaction, NFC reading, and SwiftData to store the private key of the user's wallet locally.
+The app uses ARKit and RealityKit to interact with the phygitals, and SwiftNFC in order to read and write NFC tags.

+Login is done using **Google Firebase** and uses Google Oauth and email/password as a login.
+The app uses MVVM architecture and and works on iOS 17 and above.
 ### PoC Metamask Vechain: [Link](https://metamask-fitag.vercel.app/?testnets=true)